On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 but lordie, can’t we have cleaner rail?

 Of course, transporting fewer commodities would go a long way as well.
+Do we really need this

-I’d been hoping for a mindless, idyllic drive.
+a never-ending task, but always fruitful.
 Was my phone charged enough yet for another

 hit of Spotify?

-Temperatures were hovering around one hundred degrees.
-After nine hours of driving, I was hot,
+Temperatures were now hovering around one hundred degrees.

-tired and had a headache from the black crap spewing from the trains.
-I’d given up hope for the
+After nine hours of driving, I was hot, tired and had a massive headache from the black crapspewing from the trains.
+I’d given up worrying about the planet and onlywanted to swim in a cool, preferably relatively clean river.

-Ranger District of the Nebraska National Forest, I leaned over a railing, gazing hopefully at a
+Stopping in the Bessey Ranger District of the Nebraska National Forest, I leaned over a

-stretch of river.
-The placard indicated that the Dismal River flows along the southern edge of
+railing, gazing hopefully at a stretch of river.
+The placard indicated that the Dismal River

-the Bessey Ranger District and merges with the Middle Loup west of Dunning.
-The river did
+flows along the southern edge of the Bessey Ranger District and merges with the Middle

-to scope out the river.
-A young dad was leaving the river with his four-year old son who had
+And so, I pulled into the campground to scope out theriver.
+A young dad was leaving the river with his four-year old son who hadbeen swimming.
+He quickly dismissed my fears, saying he’d been coming here for years

 and while the current could be daunting, it was a safe swimming spot.
 He was wearing